wp-plugins/wp-chatblazer/readme.txt

 == Description ==

-Embed chatroom on Wordpress pages and posts with shortcode.
+Embed a chatroom on Wordpress pages and posts with an easy to use shortcode.
 Host your own chatroom on your blog for a fun interactive experience with your audience.
 Easy to use interface allows users to Video chat, send instant messages, and share all types of media, including pictures, youtube videos, and whiteboard drawings.
 Requires Chatblazer account, free or paid.

 WP-ChatBlazer is available in: